On asymptotically hereditarily aspherical groups: Preliminaries

 The following result was proved in \cite{O-sdn}.
 The proof given there is in a large part very similar (though in a more general setting) to the proof of Lemma~\ref{sd2th} given above.

 \begin{prop}[\cite{O-sdn}] The thickening of a simply connected locally $5$--large (i.e.\ CAT($-1$)) cubical complex is a weakly systolic complex. \end{prop}

 Assume that a group $H$ acts freely by automorphisms on a cubical complex $Y$.
 This action induces an $H$--action on the thickening $Th(Y)$.
 The \emph{minimal displacement} of the action of $H$ on $Th(Y)$ (in other words: the \emph{injectivity radius} of the quotient $H\backslash Th(Y)$) is the number $\min \lk \mr d(v,hv) \; | \; v\in (Th(Y))^{(0)}, \; h\in H, \; h\ne1 \rk$.
-Combining Lemma~\ref{sd2th} and Proposition~\ref{p:thcat-1} we obtain the following fact that will be useful in Section~\ref{weak}.
+Combining Lemma~\ref{sd2th} and Proposition~\ref{p:thcat-1} we obtain the following fact that will be useful in Section~\ref{weak} (in the proof of Theorem~\ref{indCox}).

 \begin{prop} Let $H$ act freely by automorphisms on a simply connected locally $5$--large cubical complex $Y$ whose links satisfy the $SD_2^{\ast}$ property.
 Assume that the minimal displacement for the induced $H$--action on $Th(Y)$ is at least $5$.
 Then the quotient $H\backslash Th(Y)$ is a $5$--large complex with $SD_2^{\ast}$ links. \end{prop} \begin{proof} By Proposition~\ref{p:thcat-1} the thickening $Th(Y)$ is weakly systolic.
-Weakly systolic complexes are $5$--large --- this follows easily from the definition (Definition~\ref{weaks}).
+Weakly systolic complexes are $5$--large -- this follows easily from the definition (Definition~\ref{weaks}).
 Thus $Th(Y)$ is $5$--large and, by the assumptions on the injectivity radius, the quotient $H\backslash Th(Y)$ is $5$--large as well.
 Since $H\backslash Th(Y)$ is locally isomorphic to $Th(Y)$, by Lemma~\ref{sd2th}, we obtain that links in the quotient satisfy the $SD_2^{\ast}$ property.
 Similarly for a $5$--wheel with a pendant triangle $\widehat W$ in $H\backslash Th(Y)$, by the local isomorphism and by the assumptions on the injectivity radius one can find the corresponding $5$--wheel $\widehat W'$ with a pendant triangle in $Th(Y)$.
 Since $Th(Y)$ (as weakly systolic) satisfies the $SD_2^{\ast}$ property (Theorem~\ref{logl}), $\widehat W'$ is contained in a ball of radius one.
 It implies that $\widehat W$ is contained in a corresponding ball of radius one.
 This establishes condition (b) from Definition~\ref{sd2*} for $H\backslash Th(Y)$.
 As for condition (a), observe that (by local isomorphism) the existence of a $4$--wheel in $H\backslash Th(Y)$ would imply the same for $Th(Y)$.
 In view of Theorem~\ref{logl}, this would contradict weak systolicity of $Th(Y)$. \end{proof}